MusicPlayerDaemon/mpc/doc/index.rst

 .. option:: --host=HOST

- The host to connect to; if not given, the value of the environment variable :envvar:`MPD_HOST` is checked before defaulting to localhost.
-This default can be changed at compile-time.
+ The MPD server to connect to.
+This can be a hostname, IPv4/IPv6 address, an absolute path (i.e. local socket) or a name starting with ``@`` (i.e. an abstract socket, Linux only).

  To use a password, provide a value of the form ":samp:`password@host`".

- If you specify an absolute path, mpc attempts a connection via Unix Domain Socket.
+ If not given, the value of the environment variable :envvar:`MPD_HOST` is used.

 .. option:: --port=PORT, -p PORT

- The port to connect to; if not given, the value of the environment variable :envvar:`MPD_PORT` is checked before defaulting to :samp:`6600`.
-This default can be changed at compile-time.
+ The TCP port of the MPD server to connect to.

+ If not given, the value of the environment variable :envvar:`MPD_PORT` is used.

 Commands